Myeloid neoplasms or myelodysplastic syndromes

 It is typical of the adult population and is characterized by a rapid progression with an accumulation of numerous myeloblasts, which requires immediate diagnosis and treatment.

-Myelodysplastic syndromes are a group of diseases originating in the hematopoietic stem cell that are characterized by an abnormal production (dysplastic) both in number, maturation or functioning of the differentiated myeloid cells.
+Myelodysplastic syndromes are a group of haematopoietic stem cell diseases characterised by abnormal (dysplastic) production of differentiated myeloid cells in number, maturation or function.

-These patients usually present with anemia, as well as with recurrent infections and bleeding.
-Approximately one third of patients with myelodysplastic syndromes progress to acute myeloblastic leukemia.
-This is why in the past they were known as preleukemia.
+These patients usually present with anaemia, as well as repeated infections and bleeding.
+Approximately one third of patients with myelodysplastic syndromes progress to acute myeloblastic leukaemia.
+This is why in the past they were known as preleukaemia.

-Its incidence in the general population is five new cases per 100,000 people and increases as age increases.
+Its incidence in the general population is five new cases per 100,000 people and increases with increasing age.

 They are a group of neoplasms originating in the hematopoietic stem cell characterized by the proliferation of myeloid lines (erythrocytes, granulocytes and platelets).